Ride This Night

-Ride This Night (Swedish:Rid i natt) is a Swedish historical novel by Vilhelm Moberg which was first published in 1941.
-The novel is set in the Seventeenth century, portraying Sweden as being occupied by the Germans.
-The novel helped to encourage anti-Nazi sentiment in neutral Sweden by drawing a parallel with Germany's occupation of much of Europe during the Second World War.
+Ride This Night (Swedish: Rid i natt!) is a Swedish historical novel by Vilhelm Moberg which was first published in 1941.
+The novel is set in the seventeenth century, portraying Sweden as being occupied by the Germans.
+The novel attempted to foment anti-German sentiment in neutral Sweden by drawing a parallel with Germany's occupation of much of Europe during the Second World War, even though Germany never tried to occupy Sweden.

 Adaptations

 In 1942 the novel was made into a film entitled Ride Tonight! directed by Gustaf Molander and starring Lars Hanson, Oscar Ljung and Gerd Hagman.
 Moberg adapted his own novel for the screenplay.
 In 1985 the novel was turned into a miniseries Ride This Night.